 Roof air conditioners need to be professionally installed, and are a more permanent style of installation.
 Where roof units are fixed into place on the roof of the RV, portable air conditioners are brought inside, and the hose is attached to a window.

 While portable air conditioners are cheaper and easier to install, they can take up unnecessary space.
 Roof air conditioners don't take up space, which can be a deciding factor for those with smaller RVs that do not have the floor space.
 However, a portable unit can be taken outside of the RV during the cooler months when it's not needed.
 Since roof units tend to be secured to the exterior of the RV, they're difficult to remove and can cause drag when the RV is on the road.

 In the end, the decision is usually one made according to personal preference and budget.

 Dual Hose Portable Air Conditioner vs Single Hose

 The primary difference between dual and single hose portable air conditioners is, as the name suggests, the number of hose these units feature.
-A dual-hose unit offers an efficient exchange where the air is drawn into one of the hoses where it gets cooled; meanwhile, the second hose vents out the warm air outside of the RV.
+A dual-hose unit offers an efficient exchange where the air is drawn into one of the hoses where it gets cooled, and the second hose vents out the warm air outside of the RV.

 A single-hose unit not only draws the air but also vents the moisture and the hot air outside.
-With these, hot air is most likely to leak into the RV, whereas a dual hose system offers efficient performance.
-Moreover, the dual house systems tend to cost a bit more compared to the single hose ones.
+With these, hot air is most likely to leak into the RV, and they're not as efficient as dual hose portable air conditioner units.
+The benefits mean the dual house systems tend to cost more than the single hose units.

 Portable Air Conditioner vs Window Unit